humanestandards/home/content/blog/humane-powers.md

 ---
 title: Humane Powers
-subtitle: How to Learn through our Hands.
+subtitle: How to Learn with the help of our Hands.
 date: '2021-06-27'
 categories: []
 tags: []